joshua-burbidge/gravi/README.md

 - use types for units
 - why is the frame time so low even when it's lagging
 - Binary system - 2 equally-sized bodies
+- wgpu + WASM and/or OpenGL + WASM

 #### Verify
 - new energy implementation